 Serverless Application & Infrastructure Lifecycle Management using Terraform and friends!

-Give a star on GitHub, and share!
+Give it a star on GitHub, please!

 Developers and DevOps/Cloud engineers have to deal with several types of tools:

 Developers like to have control of their environment as code.
-They also prefer running integration tests often before lengthy deployment cycles kick off.
+They also prefer running integration tests often before lengthy deployment cycles kick-off.

 Have all infrastructure resources described as configuration files.
 This allows developers to spin up and tear down complete environments required for their work easily.

-Having interaction with real services is often slower than running everything locally (eg, using localstack) but interaction with real services gives the most accurate feedback regarding how AWS services work.
+Having interaction with real services is often slower than running everything locally (e.g., using LocalStack), but interaction with real services gives the most accurate feedback regarding how AWS services work.

 Some of the existing solutions support plugins that extend the functionality of the framework and to simplify the usage of infrastructure services.